 The Best Open Source Dialers

-An auto dialer, like a power, predictive or preview dialer, is a powerful solution that automatically dials telephone numbers and, because of that, is invaluable to call centers in particular.
+An auto dialer, like a power dialers, predictive dialers, or a preview dialer, is a powerful solution that automatically dials telephone numbers and, because of that, is invaluable to call centers in particular.
 Instead of dialing one number, waiting to see if someone picks up the phone and moving onto the next, you can automate this functionality to modern technology.

 |Agent Auto Dialer||No||Yes||Yes|